-Many leaseholders find themselves in a position of wanting or needing a lease extension or wishing to exercise their right to Collective Enfranchisement, but they do not have any contact with the landlord.
+Many leaseholders find themselves in a position of wanting or needing a lease extension or wishing to exercise their right to Collective Enfranchisement, but they do not have a contact with the landlord.

 The procedures for both these claims require a claim notice to be served upon the landlord.
 If the landlord is missing and/or no address is known then a claim notice cannot be served.

 The Leasehold Reform Housing and Urban Development Act 1993 contains a no fault based procedure for dealing with such claims were the landlord is missing.
 This procedure requires the involvement of the county court and the First Tier Tribunal (Property Chamber).